jacobjoaquin/csd/_doc_source/source/pysco_evolving_amen.rst

 There's also a reason for using a drum loop as an example.
-The ability to express time and occurances in time is a defining attribute of Python score, and percussion-based events are great for honing in on timing. *Do not be mislead into thinking Python Score caters to 4/4 drumming music, as this is far from the truth.*
+The ability to express time and occurances in time is a defining attribute of Python score, and percussion-based events are great for honing in on timing. *Do not get the wrong impressiong that Python Score caters to 4/4 drumming music, as this is far from the truth.*

 The Python Interpretor